 We've tested over 55 blenders, and below are our recommendations for the best bullet blenders.
 Check out our recommendations for the best personal blenders, the best mini blenders, and the best blenders for smoothies.

 You can use any of the three jars to make a fantastic, silky smoothie in less than a minute.
 It can crush ice into a snow-like consistency very quickly, and it makes incredible almond butter in the 14-ounce jar.
 The buttons act as timers, so you don't need to worry about how long to run it for.
 Also, when you're done using it, it's very easy to clean with soap and water.

 Unfortunately, while the jars seem fairly sturdy, the motor base feels a little thin and flimsy.
 Also, like most bullet blenders, this model can't be used for hot blending.
 Those details aside, it's a very versatile option that's also one of the best blenders for smoothies we've tested.

-If you want the bullet blender with the best overall performance, go for the Ninja.
-If you prioritize build quality and don't mind sacrificing some performance for something that feels more solid, consider the Breville.
+If you want the option with the best overall performance, go for the Ninja, but if you don't mind sacrificing some performance for a blender that feels very well-built, try the Breville instead.

 The best bullet blender that we've tested in the budget category is the Ninja Nutri Ninja Pro.
 This model comes with three personal jars in different sizes: 24-ounce, 18-ounce, and 12-ounce.
 There's also a matching to-go lid for each jar, so you can easily use any of them to take your single-serve drink with you on the go.